OscarMugendi/News-API/README.md

 # Live Page

-- A live version of the site is deployed to: https://moringanews-api.herokuapp.com/
+- A live version of the site is currently deployed to: https://moringanews-api.herokuapp.com/

 # Known Bugs

--
+- The current version of this application is stable.
+- Please refer any bugs you may encounter to the developer.